Solar chameleons: Novel channels: Discussion

 Aside from laboratory bounds, searches for solar chameleons can place an independent bound on the chameleon-photon coupling $\beta_\gamma$.
 Such a search performed in the CAST experiment initially resulted in the 95\%~C.L. upper limit $\beta_\gamma \lesssim 10^{11}$~\cite{CAST:2015npk}, later refined to $\beta_\gamma \lesssim 5.7\times 10^{10}$~\cite{CAST:2018bce}.
 Here, we demand that the luminosity carried away by solar chameleons $L_\phi$ resulting from our computation does not exceed 3\% of the total solar luminosity $L_\odot$, as inferred from recent solar studies performing global fits to helioseismic and solar neutrino observables~\cite{Vinyoles:2015aba}.
 These considerations result in the following upper limit on the chameleon-photon coupling:

 While the above limit we obtained from energy loss considerations is slightly more stringent than the limit reported by the CAST collaboration, the latter analysis only accounts for the production of chameleons in the tachocline, in the same vein as Ref.~\cite{Vagnozzi:2021quy}.
 Therefore, a new analysis accounting for the new production channels and therefore flux contributions presented here should be carried out in order to assess the correct bound CAST can place on $\beta_{\gamma}$.
 Even without explicitly performing such an analysis, we can expect that the resulting constraint should actually be more stringent than the $\beta_\gamma \lesssim 5.7\times 10^{10}$ limit reported previously, since the flux resulting from production of chameleons in the tachocline provides a lower limit to the total flux accounting for all the channels we discussed here.
+Although a reliable calculation of the bound will require more sophisticated limit setting techniques involving CAST data and the complete chameleon spectrum including longitudinal contributions, a preliminary analysis suggests that the updated CAST bound would be around $\beta_\gamma \lesssim 6\times10^8$, a significant improvement even with respect to the solar energy loss bound set in this paper.
+A detailed study, including all contributions and experimental data is in preparation.

 Focusing on $n=1$ chameleons (while still setting $\Lambda = \Lambda_{\rm DE}$), the laboratory and solar bounds translate into the constraints on the couplings $\beta_m$ and $\beta_{\gamma}$ shown in Fig.~\ref{fig:luminosity} (left panel), where we display the three bounds on $\beta_m$ arising from atom interferometry (blue region), torsion balance experiments (red region), and levitated force sensors (green region), along with the upper bounds on $\beta_\gamma$ obtained from the CAST experiment (black horizontal line) and from our analysis (red horizontal line).
 Given that the regions enclosed within the bands are those excluded by the corresponding experiments, we see that levitated force sensors in principle have closed the remaining viable window of parameter space for $n=1$ chameleons, as discussed in Ref.~\cite{Yin:2022geb}.